RedHatProductSecurity/security-data-guidelines/docs/csaf-vex.md

 All nested objects included in the `branches` object of the `vendor` category fall into the following subcategories:

-* `product_family`: Represents a general Red Hat product stream and includes one or more nested objects of the `product_name` category.
+* `product_family`: Represents a general Red Hat product main stream and includes one or more nested objects of the `product_name` category.
 * `product_name`: Represents a specific product release and is always nested under the corresponding `product_family` category.